Some of the links on this site are affiliate links. Read our full disclaimer here.

-Additionally, demand-pull inflation can have a secondary effect of warding off potential deflation scenarios, which are a marker for hyperinflation (kind of like how healthy levels of bodily inflammation keeps you from getting sick).
+Additionally, demand-pull inflation can have a secondary effect of warding off potential deflation scenarios, which are a marker for ensuing periods of hyperinflation.

 Finally, inflationary periods have an effect that favors borrowers by reducing debt.
 As the value of a single dollar decreases, interest rates on that dollar also cost less overall.